-6.1.1.
 Developments in respect of the Kay Mine Project since the Kay Mine Technical Report

+During the year ended December 31, 2022, the Company received permit approval from the BLM for an additional five drill west of the Kay Mine deposit, which allow for testing of the Central and Western Target.
 The Company completed the Phase 2 drill program during the year ended December 31, 2023, and continued confirmatory and expansion drilling as part of a third phase of drilling which began during the year ended December, 31, 2023.
-As at year-end, Arizona Metals has drilled a total of 99,000 meters on the Kay Mine Project, with an estimated 60,000m of the 76,000m anticipated Phase 3 drill program remaining.
+As at year-ended December 31, 2023, Arizona Metals had drilled a total of 99,000 meters on the Kay Mine Project, Arizona Added three new drill pads during the year-ended December 31, 2024, and had completed a total of approximately 127,000 meters of drilling to the end of the last fiscal year.